Maintaining an llms.txt that nobody's reading

 No major AI company has committed to reading it in production.
 Google spokespeople have said so repeatedly.
 Gary Illyes confirmed at Search Central Live that Google does not support llms.txt and is not planning to, and John Mueller likened it to the old keywords meta tag.
 Ouch!

-Finally, the mighty G issued a comprehensive advisory about optimizing for GenAI on search as recently as last month.
+More recently, the mighty G issued a comprehensive advisory about optimising for GenAI on search that also pooh-poohed the llms.txt format.

-The other players – OpenAI, Anthropic, Meta, Mistral – have so far not confirmed they check for them.
-And you don't even have to take their word for it.
+The other players – OpenAI, Anthropic, Meta, Mistral – still haven't confirmed they check for them.
+And that's easy enough to verify.
 John Mueller (him again) has noted that you can see in your own server logs that the AI crawlers don't bother requesting the file at all.
 Hard to ignore something more thoroughly than that.

 So, if you are shipping an llms.txt to climb an imaginary AI ranking, you should stop and reconsider.
 In the current moment, it's about as practical as giving a best man speech while gargling with jelly.